This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix Dry Ingredients: In a small bowl, whisk together the flour, sugar, and salt to evenly combine.
+• In a small bowl, whisk together the flour, sugar, and salt.

-• Roll Out the Dough: Unwrap the chilled dough and place it between two sheets of parchment paper to prevent sticking.
-Roll it into a 6-inch circle, about ⅛-inch thick.
+• Roll the chilled dough between two sheets of parchment paper into a 6-inch circle, about ⅛-inch thick.

-* For a Galette: Remove the top parchment sheet and transfer the dough, still on the bottom parchment, onto a baking sheet.
-This creates the base for your rustic galette.
+For a Galette: Remove the top sheet and transfer the dough (with the bottom parchment) to a baking sheet.

-* For a Mini Pie: Lift the dough (still between the parchment sheets) and carefully place it in a mini pie pan or small baking dish, pressing it into place to shape the crust.
+For a Mini Pie: Transfer the dough to a 5-inch pie pan, tart pan, or 5×5-inch baking dish, pressing it into place.

 Notes

-• Make Ahead: Save time by preparing the dough in advance.
-It keeps well in the refrigerator for up to 3 days or in the freezer for up to 3 months.
+• Make Ahead: Prepare the dough up to 3 days in advance and refrigerate, or freeze for up to 3 months.

-• Chill the Dough: Don’t skip the chilling step!
-Cold dough is easier to handle and creates a tender, flaky crust when baked.
+• Chill the Dough: Always chill before rolling.
+Cold dough is easier to handle and bakes up perfectly flaky.

 Nutrition